Communication, Renegotiation and Coordination with Private Values

-Recall that by Theorem \ref{thm:uniqueness} and the discussion on the one-dimensional set of strategies in Section \ref{sec:Equilibrium-Strategies}, any communication-proof equilibrium strategy $\sigma$ is characterized by its left tendency $\alpha^{\sigma}$.
+Recall that by Theorem \ref{thm:uniqueness} and the discussion about the one-dimensional set of strategies in Section \ref{sec:Equilibrium-Strategies}, any communication-proof equilibrium strategy $\sigma$ is characterized by its left tendency $\alpha^{\sigma}$.
 In order for a social choice function $\phi$ to improve the payoff of any type $u<\sfrac{1}{2}$ (resp., $u>\sfrac{1}{2}$) relative to the payoff induced by $\sigma$, it must be that $\phi$ induces any $u<\sfrac{1}{2}$ (resp., $u>\sfrac{1}{2}$) to coordinate on $L$ with probability larger (resp., smaller) than $\alpha^{\sigma}$.
 This implies that the probability of two players coordinating on $L$, conditional on the players having different preferred outcomes, must be larger (resp., smaller) than $\alpha^{\sigma}$.
-However, these two requirements contradict each other. \end{proof} Earlier we have given an example of an equilibrium strategy that provides a higher ex-ante payoff than any communication-proof equilibrium.
-This strategy involved a certain degree of miscoordination.
-In the following proposition we show that any equilibrium without miscoordination, i.e., any coordinated equilibrium, must provide an ex-ante expected payoff that is less than or equal to the maximal ex-ante payoff of the two ``extreme'' communication-proof strategies $\sigma_{L}$ and $\sigma_{R}$. \begin{prop} Let $\sigma\in\mathcal{E}$ be a coordinated equilibrium strategy.
-Then
+However, these two requirements contradict each other. \end{proof} \paragraph{{Either $\sigma_L$ or $\sigma_R$ maximize ex-ante payoff}} {Next we show an appealing property of the two simplest communication-proof equilibrium strategies.
+Specifically, we show that the ex-ante expected payoff of either $\sigma_L$ or $\sigma_R$ is higher than the ex-ante payoff of any coordinated equilibrium.}